webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/wields-two-weapons-at-once.md

+---
+aliases:
----,aliases:,- wields two weapons at once,tags:,- Compendium/CSRD/en/Foci,---
+- wields two weapons at once
+tags:
+- Compendium/CSRD/en/Foci
+---

 You bear steel with both hands, ready to take on any foe.
  ### Intrusion